ashley-aa511/alx-pre_course/README.md

-My first readme
+# My first readme
-Created new directories and files
+I Created new directories and files